Legendary Nintendo developer looks to Spaniard for help with new game

 Today the task of continuing Sakamoto’s vision now rests squarely on the shoulders of Márquez and his team at Madrid-based MercurySteam.
 The group of 130 developers, which has already seen remarkable success in its work on Japanese firm Konami’s Castlevania franchise, has now become the first European collaborator to develop a prominent series for Nintendo.
 They have done it over the course of two years – in silence and under the strict supervision of Sakamoto, who is famed for being extremely protective of his universe.

 Sitting on a sofa, Sakamoto and Márquez are smiling during an exclusive interview granted to EL PAÍS.
 They say that they have worked so closely together in collaboration, their partnership feels more like a friendship.
 Sakamoto laughs frequently, and on more occasions than one, puts his hand on Márquez’s back, exclaiming: “Arigato, Arigato!”
 Thank you, in Japanese.
-Because Sakamoto, too, is fulfilling a dream of his own with this game: a reboot of Metroid II, which utilizes all of today’s resources and which will be released on the Nintendo 3DS – the most popular portable console of the current generation, with more than 65 million units sold.
-He chose to do a reboot of the series’ second installment because he was not a part of the team that designed the original version.
+Because Sakamoto, too, is fulfilling a dream of his own with this game: a remake of Metroid II, which utilizes all of today’s resources and which will be released on the Nintendo 3DS – the most popular portable console of the current generation, with more than 65 million units sold.
+He chose to do a remake of the series’ second installment because he was not a part of the team that designed the original version.
 While he respects their work, he hopes to make this newer edition his own and align it better with the rest of the saga.

 And what was the role of the Spaniards at MercurySteam in Sakamoto’s vision?
 Of course, they were not mere craftsmen, slaving away at his behest.